 Four geotechnical borings were taken as part of the site investigation conducted by Fugro Consultants, Inc. Two borings were taken on the southwest side of the river and two on the northeast side of the river.
 The borings generally encountered lean clay, sandy lean clay, and gravelly lean clay overlying shale and limestone bedrock.
 Two of the borings on the southwest side of the river encountered potential cobbles/bounders at depths ranging from 34 feet to 43 feet.
 The top of the bedrock surface was encountered near elevation 590 to 600 feet (90 to 110 feet below the ground surface) in Borings SAL-01 through SAL-03.
 Boring SAL-04 was drilled to a depth of 75 feet without encountering the top of bedrock.
 Unconfined compressive strength on representative rock samples ranged from 5,420 psi to 11,000 psi for the shale in Boring SAL-03.
-O3 and from 4,520 psi to 11,200 psi for the limestone encountered in Boring SAL-02.
+Of the shale in Boring SAL-04.